 |May be present|

 In addition to scales for clinical severity, the radiological appearance of SAH can also be graded.
 The most reliable tool is the modified Fisher scale, which is used to predict the incidence of delayed cerebral ischemia.

 - Thunderclap headache

 - Meningeal signs:

 - Prodromal symptoms due to sentinel leak (a "warning leak")

 Maintain a high index of suspicion for SAH in patients with isolated headache or cranial nerve palsy, as they are more often misdiagnosed, resulting in poor outcomes due to delayed diagnosis and interventions.

 The following information applies to the diagnostic workup of suspected SAH in patients without a history of trauma.
-See “Management of traumatic SAH” for the treatment of patients with SAH due to head trauma.
+See “” for the treatment of patients with SAH due to head trauma.